 What was the research provider’s purpose in presenting the data?
 Based on why the data is presented, the provider might have had a biased reason to post the information.
 Commercial businesses and even political parties post information online that might favor them in some way or represent their own interests.
 Because of this, the information you believe will help your company might not be 100% accurate.

 Who collected the data?
 Reliability of data can be impacted by who collected it.
 Data from a government agency is going to be much more reliable than data found on a personal website or blog.
-With market research reports, make sure you are digging deep to find out which publishers are involved to ensure you are not paying for false external secondary data.
+With market research reports, make sure you are digging deep to find out which publishers are involved to ensure you are working with a widely recognized brand name.

 When was the data collected?
 Time is one of the most important aspects of accuracy.
 If you are researching the hottest food trends for your restaurant, trend analysis from three years ago will not help you.
 Check the dates on all of your data so you know you have the newest and most relevant information available.